5uggz/HiddenRead/README.md

 # Status: Currently Down for URL Update
-# ANnoucement: New URL 'www.hiddenread.site' is soon to be Active!
+New URL 'www.hiddenread.site' is soon to be Active!
+We are currently updating the Domain for it.
+May take up to 48 hours.